catid/loraftp/README.md

 It takes about a second to switch from send to receive mode on this hardware, without canceling the last outgoing message.
 This means that traditional file transfer protocols involving message acknowledgements are not suitable.

-Instead, this project uses the http://wirehairfec.com/ library as a fountain code to stream data without a backchannel.
+Instead, this project uses the http://wirehairfec.com/ library to stream data efficiently.
+The file sender continously sends.
+Multiple receivers can join the stream at any time and start receiving the offered file.

 ## Ingredients